 Jurisdictions we cover

-PSP Lab consultants know in practice, not in theory, all of the specifics of EU member states’ regulations and procedures that must be followed.
+PSP Lab consultants know in practice, not in theory, all of the specifics of EU member states’ and UK regulations and procedures that must be followed.
 We can advise you on the timeframes, difficulties that can be potentially encountered during the authorisation process, and even on the strictness of the regulatory oversight post-authorisation.
-Thus, PSP Lab can assist you with choosing the most suitable jurisdiction and type of license required for your FinTech business.
+Thus, PSP Lab can assist you with choosing the most suitable jurisdiction and type of PSP License required for your FinTech business.
 We encourage you to reach out to us and learn more about the process, preliminary timelines, and the required amount of work.

 Depending on the type of license and jurisdiction where you wish to obtain such, you can learn more by following the links below.
 They outline some of the peculiarities present in specific jurisdictions and reveal how PSP Lab can assist you with authorisation in general:

-To help us understand your needs and ascertain that we are the right FinTech consulting firm for you, we offer an initial 15-minute consultation free of charge.
+To help us understand your needs and ascertain that we are the right FinTech consulting firm for you, we offer an initial 30-minute consultation free of charge.
 Reach out to us in order to learn how we can assist you in establishing and growing your business.